mishrarohit10/Secure-File-Sharing-System---FastAPI/README.md

 # Configure Environment Variables

-Create a .env file in the root of the project and configure is according to env.example.
+Create a .env file in the root of the project and configure is according to env.example file.
 You can use the following command to create the file:

 # Run the Application
 ```